 Moderate dementia due to Alzheimer's disease

-People with moderate Alzheimer's disease may:
+People with the moderate dementia stage of Alzheimer's disease may:

 Show increasingly poor judgment and deepening confusion.
 Individuals lose track of where they are, the day of the week or the season.
-They may confuse family members or close friends with one another, or mistake strangers for family.
+They may confuse family members or close friends with one another or mistake strangers for family.

-They often wander, possibly in search of surroundings that feel more familiar and "right."
-These difficulties make it unsafe to leave those in the moderate Alzheimer's stage on their own.
+They may wander, possibly in search of surroundings that feel more familiar.
+These behaviors make it unsafe to leave them on their own.

-- Undergo significant changes in personality and behavior.
-It's not unusual for people with moderate Alzheimer's to develop unfounded suspicions — for example, to become convinced that friends, family or professional caregivers are stealing from them or that a spouse is having an affair.
+Undergo significant changes in personality and behavior.
+It's not unusual for people in the moderate dementia stage to develop unfounded suspicions.
+For example, they might become convinced that friends, family or professional caregivers are stealing from them.
+Or they may accuse a spouse of having an affair.
 Others may see or hear things that aren't really there.

 Severe dementia due to Alzheimer's disease

-In severe Alzheimer's, people generally:
+In late-stage severe dementia due to Alzheimer's disease, people generally: